 Thursday, 6 August 2009

-Her organisation, the Supreme Master Ching Hai International Association, as well as running the Loving Hut Chain, also runs Supreme Master Television (suprememastertv.com), a worldwide, non-profit (advertisement-free) cable and internet television station, which shows a variety of documentaries on the personal, social and environmental benefits of a vegan diet, interviews with and lectures by Supreme Master Ching Hai, “noteworthy” (good) news, world weather, and a rolling clip with quotes from various religious scriptures, claiming that they endorse a vegetarian diet.
-As well as being available online, it is also available on cable TV all around the world, where it reaches people who (other than potential online sources) would be unlikely to be exposed to vegan or animal rights ideas.
+Her organisation, the Supreme Master Ching Hai International Association, as well as running the Loving Hut Chain, also runs Supreme Master Television (suprememastertv.com), a worldwide, non-profit (advertisement-free) television station, which presents a variety of documentaries on the personal, social and environmental benefits of a vegan diet, interviews with and lectures by Supreme Master Ching Hai, “noteworthy” (good) news, and a rolling clip with quotes from various religious scriptures endorsing a vegetarian diet.
+The station was originally available on cable TV all around the world, advertisement free, however it has since stopped this (very expensive) service, and mostly stopped producing new programs (except occasional videoconferences) but old programs can still be viewed online.

 Supreme Master Ching Hai also runs a disaster relief organisation, and sends specially-trained crews to disaster-stricken areas around the world.
 Climate change, its connection to agriculture, and the importance of reducing our greenhouse gas emissions are central to her philosophy and message.

-The good work done by Supreme Master Ching Hai and her followers is undeniable: thousands are turning vegan due to her and her followers' influence, and many more are being introduced to the effects of agriculture on the environment for the first time.
+The good work done by Supreme Master Ching Hai and her association is undeniable: thousands are turning vegan due to her and her followers' influence, and many more are being introduced to the effects of agriculture on the environment for the first time.
 Vegan restaurants are springing up around the globe, and here in Taiwan, veganism has gone from being virtually unheard of to a label commonly found on foods from 7-11 meals to chewing gum.
+The widespread use of the vegan label on food is undoubtedly due to the efforts of her organisation in Taiwan.

-But Ching Hai is not without her critics: her organisation is commonly labelled a cult.
+But Supreme Master Ching Hai is not without her critics: her organisation is commonly labelled a cult, usually by people who are unfamiliar or less familiar with her organisation.
 Criticisms are usually to the tune that she portrays veganism as something crazy cult followers adhere to, rather than something for the mainstream, and that the “slightly cultish undertones” (in the words of a reader of my blog) on Supreme Master Television - which plays at all Loving Huts, usually visible on at least one TV from each and every table – reinforce this message.
-Another complaint is that the LHs are often staffed by unpaid volunteers, which is seen as taking advantage of naive (often young) members, who arguably should at least receive the minimum wage for their work.
+Another complaint is that the LHs are often staffed by unpaid volunteers, which is seen as taking advantage of naive (often young) members, who they say should at least receive the minimum wage for their work.

 an advertisement advising people to "go vegan to save the planet" in Taipei Main Station

-Many religions (such as Christianity and Islam) began as small followings around one person, which then grew into the global religions they are today.
-So perhaps the difference between a cult and a religion is the size of its following and how long it has been around.
-And what other religious leader promotes compassion for all animals, a vegan diet and a strong environmental message?
+Most religions (including Christianity, Buddhism and Islam) began as small followings around one person, which then grew into the global religions they are today.
+So perhaps the difference between a "cult" and a religion is the size of its following and how long it has been around.
+And what other spiritual leader promotes compassion for all animals, a vegan diet and a strong environmental message?
+Or what other religious organisation sends all-vegan relief into disaster-stricken areas of the world?
+Supreme Master Ching Hai endorses most religious teachings, often citing a range of scriptures (while claiming, as do most historians, that the scriptures of most of the world's major religions have been changed over time) and programs on Supreme Master Television frequently play scriptures from a variety of religions showing that they support vegetarianism.

 Here in Taiwan, veganism is associated almost entirely with Supreme Master Ching Hai's followers.
 Following the recent addition by vegans around the world of Ⓥ to their facebook name, I began, for the first time ever, adding “friends” I didn't know, in an effort to get to know more than the two vegans I knew personally in Taiwan.
 A reply from one new facebook friend, having read my blog and seen my photos of vegan food adventures around Taiwan, finished a reply “maybe I'll meet you at Hsihu one day”.
 Hsihu is the location of the Ashram where Supreme Master Ching Hai lived with her disciples in the 1990s, and where disciples now come from all over Taiwan on weekends to meet, relax, eat, read and meditate.